 Welcome to the Provincial Grand Charity Steward’s Web Page

-Worshipful Brother Mike Pritchard
+Worshipful Brother Mike Pritchard PAGDC

 Telephone: 07887 – 795570

 It is both an honour and a privilege to hold the office of Provincial Grand Charity Steward, in the Province Of Cornwall.
-For us all Freemasonry is an enjoyable and fulfilling activity and for some it’s just an enjoyable hobby.
-To be the Province of Cornwall’s Provincial Grand Charity Steward allows me not only to enjoy my Freemasonry but gives me the privilege to actually make a difference within the wonderful Province in which we live.
+For us all, Freemasonry is an enjoyable and fulfilling activity and for some it’s just an enjoyable hobby.
+To be the Province of Cornwall’s Provincial Grand Charity Steward allows me not only to enjoy my Freemasonry but gives me the privilege to make a difference within the wonderful Province in which we live.
 Also, to witness first-hand the results of the great charitable contributions the Brethren in Cornwall make to our community.

 I was Initiated, Passed and Raised during 2005 into St Piran’s Lodge No: 7620 which meets in Perranporth, I am also a member of both Cornish Master No: 3324 and Robert Eliot Lodge No: 9483 as well as an active member within The Royal Arch Chapter, Mark Master Masons and Royal Ark Mariners.
+I am also extremely fortunate to have received Grand Rank in the Craft in 2021 to the rank of PAGDC and in 2019 in the Mark degree as a Grand Steward.

-Charity, it has often been said, is the essence of Freemasonry but, unlike other fund raising organisations, most of the money raised comes from the Members own pockets.
+Charity, it has often been said, is the essence of Freemasonry but, unlike other fund-raising organisations, most of the money raised comes from the Members own pockets.
 It is, however, entirely up to the individual Member what he gives to charity, but it should always be without detriment to himself, or his connections.
-Charity, whether it be in the provision of financial assistance to our beneficiaries, or to local non-Masonic Charities and “good causes”, it is one of the fundamental principles of Freemasonry, putting into practice, that which we have been taught.
+Charity, whether it be in the provision of financial assistance to our beneficiaries, or to local non-Masonic Charities and “good causes”, is one of the fundamental principles of Freemasonry, putting into practice, that which we have been taught.